phalcon-kit/docs/docs/core/request.md

 ## Handling Preflight Requests

 Preflight requests are an essential part of modern web applications, especially in scenarios involving CORS ( Cross-Origin Resource Sharing), such as interactions between web applications and mobile apps.
-Zemit's `isPreflight()` method in the `Request` component provides an efficient way to handle these requests.
+Phalcon Kit's `isPreflight()` method in the `Request` component provides an efficient way to handle these requests.
 Below is a minimalistic example demonstrating how to utilize this method to manage preflight requests in your application.